LeighAkin/Blog/_posts/2017-04-23-israel-troll-army.md

 Israel has a very Nationalistic quality to it while Jews in Europe and the USA have a history of leading anti Nationalist civic rights movements.
 The Jewish organizations in Europe and America seem to have one opinion for Israel and the other for Europe and the USA.

-This type of double speak is aggravating to anyone that either opposes Israel's policies for the Palestinians and Nationalists in European and American countries.
+This type of double speak is aggravating to anyone that either opposes Israel's policies for the Palestinians and to Nationalists in European and American countries.

+### Freedom of speech

+Israel's trolls have a right to free speech and to say what they want but at the same time they wish to curb free speech of others.
+Probably the most damaging thing that has happened to free speech in the west is the censorship coming form these pro Israel groups.
+Israel is not above criticism.

+Social networks curb on freedom of expression has definitely taken a dive for the worse due to pressure from Jewish Organizations who defend Israel's Apartheid behaviour yet attack similar calls for Nationalism elsewhere.

+> To learn who rules over you, simply find out who you are not allowed to criticise ~ Voltaire